 Site entry/exit: From the shore, surface swim out to the bouy (97m) Comming back hug the seabed to avoid currents.

-Underwater directions: The wreck is upright and l the bows point SE, parallel to the shore.
+Underwater directions: The wreck is upright and the bows point SE, parallel to the shore.
 Care must be taken as this is a silty wreck and a careless fin kick can reduce the viz dramatically.
-Some divers called this dive the shity shuna so take care.
+Some divers called this dive the shity shuna because of the silt so take care.

 Site Hazards: This is a dive that requires planning and gas to last 70 mins + Deco.